hack4her/hack4her.github.io/2024_workshops.md

-### Workshop 6: Can LLMs promote diversity, equity, and inclusion in tech teams?
+### [CANCELLED] Workshop 6: Can LLMs promote diversity, equity, and inclusion in tech teams?
 A joint look on the past, present, and future

 - **Time:** 16:30 PM - 17:30